suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

   k = Symmetric key
   (+) = XOR operation
 ~~~
-{: #aes-cbc title="AES-CBC Operation"}
+{: #aes-cbc-fig title="AES-CBC Operation"}

 ## AES-CTR

-Unlike AES-CBC, AES-CTR uses an IV per AES operation.
-Hence, when an image is encrypted
+Unlike AES-CBC, AES-CTR uses an IV per AES operation, as shown in {{aes-ctr-fig}}.
-using AES-CTR-128 or AES-CTR-256, the IV MUST start with zero (0) and MUST be
+Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the IV MUST
-incremented by one for each 16-byte plaintext block within the entire slot.
+start with zero (0) and MUST be incremented by one for each 16-byte plaintext block
+within the entire slot.

 Using the previous example with a slot size of 64 KiB, the sector size 4096 bytes and
 the AES plaintext block size of 16 byte requires IVs from 0 to 255 in the first sector